About Atticus

 At any given time, 16 million Americans are experiencing a crisis that requires urgent help from our legal system or government.
 The right assistance could transform their lives.
 But today, most never get it.

 We've helped more than 20,000 people in need (see our 6,000+ five-star reviews) and raised more than $50 million from top VC firms like Forerunner, GV (Google Ventures), and True Ventures.
 (We just closed our Series B round in May 2023, so we're well-funded for the foreseeable future.)
-We're small but moving fast — our team grew from 32 to 60 last year and we expect to double in size again in 2023.
+We're small but moving fast — our team grew from 52 to 91 last year and we expect to grow again in 2024.

 The Job